 residency permit in one of the countries of the European Union, Iceland, Liechtenstein, Norway, Switzerland, Monaco, Andorra, Holy See, San Marino, Canada, Japan or the United States of America,

-expired visa issued by the United States of America in your passport.
+valid visa issued by the United States of America in your passport.

 OR if you are:

 a spouse or minor child of a European Union citizen,